 Bun Cha Dac Kim – 1 Hang Manh, Hoan Kiem District, Hanoi.
 First opened in 1965, this small restaurant is the place to try the real Bun Cha of Hanoi.
 Dipping bowl is full of meat with high-quality fish sauce.

 Lane 74 Hang Quat Street, Hoan Kiem District is a paradise for Bun Cha lovers.
 The place has been around for 19 years, earned a reputation of making the best Bun Cha in Hanoi and really special for its sugar sauce on the grilled meat.
 A plate of Bun Cha here costs you VND30,000.

 Bun Cha Huong Lien – 24 Le Van Huu Street, Hai Ba Trung District.
 This place suddenly has become very famous because President Obama once ate here with the famous American chef Anthony Bourdain.
-Actually in the past, Bun Cha Huong Lien had gained their reputation as one of the best place to enjoy the dish.
+Actually, in the past, Bun Cha Huong Lien had gained their reputation as one of the best places to enjoy the dish.
 Remember to try their sea-crab spring roll, serving together.
 Prices from 40,000-80,000VND.